Spain is known for everything from paella, bullfights, stunning beaches, and flamenco dancing.

-Even though there are disagreements on where exactly in Spain flamenco was created, there’s no doubt that this is the country it originated from.
+Even though there are disagreements on where exactly in Spain flamenco was created, there’s no doubt that this is the country it originated in.
 The term itself refers to a variety of Spanish musical styles that were developed in the 19th century.

 Each of these parts is easily recognizable for what it is, and particularly the dancers in the ruffled red gowns.

 Today’s flamenco has changed a lot since its origin, mostly due to the influences of salsa, bossa nova and jazz.
 But, it remains a crucial part of Spanish culture and something you absolutely have to try if you’re ever in the country.
 Throughout Spain you can find dance clubs and locales where you can have a drink and try to dance flamenco with some of the best dancers in the country.

 Delicious and spicy dishes are a hallmark of Spanish cuisine.
-And one of those is paella – a rice dish that originated in Valencia.
+And one of those famous Spanish dishes is paella – a rice dish that originated in Valencia.
 Spanish people view paella as a regional Valencian dish, but many non-nationals consider this to be the national dish of Spain.

-There are loads of types of paella.
+There are lots of types of paella.
 The most prominent one is the Valencian paella, which is pretty much the original recipe and the basis for all other versions.
 The authentic recipe consists of white rice, green beans, meat (usually chicken, rabbit and duck), garrofó (lima beans), saffron and rosemary.

 Another really popular version of this dish is seafood paella, which is served with seafood instead of meat.
 All seafood is served in shells, which is what makes this type of paella easily recognizable.
 This recipe is also considered authentic by Valencians, and it is particularly popular on the Mediterranean coast.